cncf/tag-env-sustainability/website/content/blog/kubecon-eu-2023.md

 ---
-title:  TAG App Delivery at Kubecon EU 2023
+title:  TAG Environmental Sustainability at Kubecon EU 2023
 date:   2023-03-20 12:00:00 +0000
 author: Josh Gavant
 ---

 ![Kubecon EU 2023](/images/kubecon-eu-2023.jpg)

-At Kubecon EU next month TAG App Delivery will bring together cloud-native application developers and framework builders to meet each other and share insights and knowledge.
+At Kubecon EU next month TAG Environmental Sustainability will bring together cloud-native application developers and framework builders to meet each other and share insights and knowledge.
 Our goal is to make cloud development better for all by gathering feedback, finding synergies and guiding both users and projects.